SkillfulElectro/EMCompute/README.md

 ## NEWS
 - since version 2.0.0 the API does caching to prevent allocating GPU res and improve performance
 - since version 2.1.0 you can deallocate API caches by calling free_compute_cache() function to deallocate the caches
+- since version 3.0.0 customize and setting_cache_index fields added to CKernel struct , compute function now gets pointer to CKernel var
+- since version 3.0.0 GPUCustomSettings , GPUMemoryCustom and GPUSpeedCustom added to API for setting customization for custom_speed and custom_memory (for more details about them read comments on .h , .hpp and .pyx files)
+- since version 3.0.0 if custom_speed or custom_memory are set in config field of CKernel , equivalent fields of customize will be checked
+- since version 3.0.0 caching method changed and is controled by setting_cache_index , if you set it to negative values which set_kernel_default_config function does ; api will allocate new gpu resources , so if you have used a config before you must keep track of it unless you want to go out of memory

 ## Contribution
 - if you find any problem or bug , ill be happy with your pull req or issue report